nitinkumar-patel/sun-trading/SunTrading/README.txt

 		- at every low level operation, a log entry is appended to the log file

 	11. The Final Result should be visible as Result.html

+	12. As well as The Final Result store as "tradediff.db" database format into "SunTradding/db" directory.
+Also youw will get result on console.

+		steps for accessing database tradediff.db file into terminal:
+			12. 1. open differt terminal
+			12. 2. go to SunTrading/db directory
+			12. 3. run command sqlite
+					1. >> .open tradediff.db
+					2. type sql query
+						>> SELECT * FROM tradediff
+						Finally, you will get result of the table on console.